ccolon/disruptsc/README.md

 - `same_sc_network_new_logistic_routes`: the transport network, agents, supplier-buyer links, are reused, but new logistic routes are generated
 - `same_logistic_routes`: everything is reused
+The files are cached in the `tmp` folder as pickle files.
+Note that if you change region, you will first need to call the script without optional argument.

 ## Concepts